University of Papua New Guinea

 The University of Papua New Guinea (UPNG) is a university located in Port Moresby, capital of Papua New Guinea.
 It was established by ordinance of the Australian administration in 1965.
 This followed the Currie Commission which had enquired into higher education in Papua New Guinea.
 The University of Papua New Guinea Act No. 18, 1983 bill repealing the old Ordinance was passed by the National Parliament in August 1983.

 The university has moved from a departmental to a school structure to foster interdisciplinary and inter-school relationships.
 The university's library is known as the Michael Somare Library, named after the country's first Prime Minister Sir Michael Somare.
 Multiple sources have included it among the best universities in Papua New Guinea.

+History

+The first students at UPNG were enrolled in 1966, with 58 enrolees in a preliminary course.
+John Gunther was the university's inaugural vice-chancellor.
+Degree courses commenced in 1967 with 83 students across three faculties of arts, law, and science.
+The university's first undergraduate degrees were awarded in August 1970 and included future prime minister Rabbie Namaliu.
+The university's innovative English literature and creative writing programme played a major role in the Pacific writing scene in the 1960s and 1970s.

 Infrastructure

 In recent times, the university has seen significant changes to its ageing infrastructure with the Government of Papua New Guinea handing over the 2015 Pacific Games Village to the university for the purpose of becoming student dormitories.
 There are several other major infrastructure developments made in partnership with the Australian Government for a new and modern lecture theater, School of Business and Public Policy complex and a Student Services building.
 The Government of Papua New Guinea is also funding several projects such as School of Natural and Physical Sciences building and the newly completed School of Law complex.